 The presence of blood in the urine is called hematuria and this usually happens when there is an injury in the urinary tract.
 Other conditions that may induce hematuria include cigarette smoking, strenuous exercise, kidney problems, and trauma.

 - Leukocyte Esterase

-When bacterial infection is present in the urinary tract, the bacterial flora can convert the urine’s nitrate compound to nitrite.
+When a bacterial infection is present in the urinary tract, the bacterial flora converts the urine’s nitrate compound to nitrite.
 However, the detection of nitrite in the urine is not used as a sole basis for the determination of UTI as some people can still have UTI with a negative nitrite result.

 - Red blood cells (RBCs)

 RBCs are present in the urine sample of a person with severe urinary tract infection, renal disorders, urinary tract injuries and inflammation.
 It can also reflect an improper collection of urine specimen (e.g. Urine contaminated by blood from menstruation or hemorrhoids).